healthchecks/healthchecks/templates/docs/email.md

 By default, SITE_NAME will consider any email received at the displayed address as a "success" signal.
 You can also configure SITE_NAME to look for specific keywords in the subject line or the message body to decide if the message is a "start," a "success," or a "failure" signal.

-You can set up the keywords in the **Filtering Rules** dialog:
+Keywords are case-sensitive and filtered in the following order: SITE_NAME first looks for a failure, then success, then start.
+If filtering is enabled, an email containing no keywords will be ignored.
+You can set up keywords in the **Filtering Rules** dialog:

 ![Setting filtering rules](IMG_URL/filtering_rules.png)